Flooristics, LLC

 Share Button

 Whether it’s for the home or for the office, no flooring material can provide the same look that carpet can.
-Today’s carpeting is durable, resilient and beautiful, giving clients plenty of choices when it comes to getting exactly what they want.
-Many carpets are put in place with carpet adhesive instead of carpet tacks, but what are the different types of adhesives used for carpet?
+Today’s carpeting is durable, resilient, and beautiful, giving clients plenty of choices when it comes to getting exactly what they want.
+Installers place many carpets with adhesive instead of carpet tacks, but what different types of adhesives do they use for carpet?

-Carpet adhesives, sometimes called carpet glue, is most often used for stairway carpeting as well as wall to wall type carpet.
-Sometimes the adhesive comes in a spreadable form that is put onto the back of the carpet before laying it in place.
-It can be used on a number of different carpet styles like carpet tiles, smooth or coarse backed carpet and even felt-backed vinyl.
+Installers most often use carpet adhesives, sometimes called carpet glue, for stairway carpeting and wall-to-wall carpet.
+They sometimes use a spreadable adhesive and apply it to the back of the carpet before laying it in place.
+They can use it on several different carpet styles, including carpet tiles, smooth- or coarse-backed carpet, and even felt-backed vinyl.
 However, the right kind of spreadable adhesive needs to match the carpeting because it is not a one-product-fits-all adhesive.

-The other type of carpet adhesives comes already applied to the backing of the carpet and installers can simply activate the adhesive and put it down.
-This kind only works on certain types of substrate and the installer needs to ensure that the combination will work to create a tight bond between the flooring and the carpet itself.
+The other type of carpet adhesives comes already applied to the backing of the carpet, and installers can simply activate the adhesive and put it down.
+This type only works on certain substrates.
+The installer must ensure the combination creates a tight bond between the flooring and the carpet.

-Carpet adhesives can be made polyurethane adhesive, acrylic adhesive, a blend of polyurethane and acrylic and more.
-When it comes to choosing the right product for the right location, flooring contractors and installers should be able to get the job done.
+Manufacturers make carpet adhesives from polyurethane, acrylic, blends of both, and other materials.
+When choosing the right product for the right location, flooring contractors and installers should select the appropriate option.
+Then they can get the job done.

 Filed Under: Carpet and Rugs Tagged With: caring for carpet, carpet, carpet adhesive, carpet adhesives, installing carpet, laying carpet